 The qualitative interviews and the survey both indicate that enterprises that have no collective agreement of their own look to relevant agreements to determine wage levels, working hours and other conditions.
 This does not necessarily imply that the agreements are followed in all respects, but those who report to apply the industry agreement often include such elements as wage rates and provisions on working hours (such as 37.5 hours per week and 5 weeks’ holiday).
 We have used registry data to see whether this effect has abated over time and examine wage trends for selected groups in the hotel/restaurants and retail trade industries.
 We find that the difference in average wage levels between enterprises that are bound and not bound by collective agreements respectively has increased from 2002 to 2018.
 Furthermore, we find an increasing gap between the wage level stipulated by the relevant collective agreement on the one hand, and the average wage level in enterprises that are not similarly bound on the other.
 The findings indicate that enterprises that are not bound by a collective agreement no longer follow the wage rates in the relevant sector agreement to the same extent as before.

 The Norwegian industrial relations model, which is characterised by strong organisations on both sides, high collective bargaining coverage and coordinated wage formation through industry-level bargaining, is facing some definite challenges.
-In order to continue into the future, the model requires a high unionisation rates at both the employer and the employee side and broad coverage of collective agreements.
+In order to continue into the future, the model requires high unionisation rates at both the employer and the employee side and broad coverage of collective agreements.
 By way of conclusion, we use findings from this report to highlight some of the challenges that the model is facing.

 The organisation rate among the employers is relatively high, with a rising trend over time.
 Member enterprises are satisfied with their membership, and is there no obvious dissatisfaction with the collective agreements among enterprises that have signed them.
 Small enterprises, however, tend to be unorganised, as can also be seen in other countries.
 Based on the survey, it also appears difficult to persuade them to join the associations.
-To recruit these enterprises, the employer associations will need to convince these enterprises that the services they deliver are also beneficial to their type of businesses.
+To recruit these enterprises, the employer associations will need to convince these enterprises that the services they deliver are also beneficial to their type of business.
 However, if more companies face demands for collective agreements, this could be crucial to drawing enterprises into the associations, since this would give relevance to the employer associations’ role as an industrial relations actor.
 This indicates that associations that seek to expand their membership base have a shared interest with the trade unions in increasing union density and thereby calls for collective agreements.

 The report shows, however, that there are problems in maintaining the coverage of collective agreements, especially in certain industries.
 Given a desire to protect the current industrial relation model, the question is what can be done to maintain, and preferably increase, the coverage of collective agreements.
 Relying on this coverage to increase purely as a result of demands for collective agreements from trade unions on the basis of their (new) members, is a resource-intensive strategy.
 Moreover, the trade unions are in many ways fighting an uphill battle against structural changes that drive the organisation rate and the coverage of collective agreements in the opposite direction.
 So what are the alternatives?
 First, the interviews point to making the agreements less detailed and comprehensive, and leaving more aspects to be regulated at the enterprise level, rather than in the industry-level agreement.
 The second alternative relates to the legal provisions that give enterprises with a collective agreement more latitude when compared to those without an agreement.
 The opportunity to use agency workers and some of the provisions relating to working hours are examples, and some of the employers’ associations highlight this as reasons why more enterprises wish to sign collective agreements.
 We therefore raise the question of whether the employers’ associations and the trade unions could have a shared interest in joint promotion of the collective agreements, possibly in combination with changes that would make the agreements more manageable.
 Another alternative could be to seek for new ways to expand the coverage of the collective agreements.
 Looking to other European countries, there are two schemes in particular that could help increase such coverage.
 In many countries, (including Norway’s nearest neighbours), the main rule is that all members of an employer’s association are bound by the collective agreements that the association has signed.
 This entails the risk that some enterprises will choose to leave the association in order to escape being bound by collective agreements.
 Moreover, if enterprises that are thus bound do not have a functioning system of trade union representatives, it could be difficult to apply the provisions in the agreements, and there will also be some risk of non-compliance.
 A further alternative is to expand the current practice of general application.
 This, however, requires a general application of (virtually) all the normative provisions in the agreement.
 Only a broad general application will be able to ensure a level playing field for enterprises with and without a collective agreement, and attract more members to the organisations.
 Furthermore, general application would need to be applied more routinely and on a legal basis other than that allowed for in current legislation.